-Then I set out to get it all organised to work together without loosing myself in complexity, but still be in control of my planning.
-To understand the process, have a look at my planning table:
+Then I set out to get it all organized to work together without losing myself in complexity, but still be in control of my planning.

-For the actual content I created a Google Calendar for each media and added the headers for each item.
-This allows me to plan ahead and see what has been done already in a very easy view.
-By giving each category a colour and assigning the colours to the content, I can see if I overdo-it with a specific category or if one is not represented enough.
+For the actual content, I created a Google Calendar for each media and added the headers for each item.
+It allows me to plan and see what has been done already in a straightforward view.
+By giving each category a colour and assigning the colors to the content, I can see if I overdo-it with a specific category or if one is not represented enough.

-I use Buffer to schedule all my posts and I also use Buffer for re-tweets or shares by using the Buffer plugin for browsers.
-This adds the share to the list to be published at the defined times.
+I use Buffer to schedule all my posts, and I also use Buffer for re-tweets or shares by using the Buffer plugin for browsers.
+It adds the share to the list to be published at the defined times.
 All times are set in Buffer.
 Buffer also informs me if a media has no more content to avoid any inconsistency.

 Buffer gives me some basic stats and the rest I get via Google Analytics.
-I use those stats to re-publish well running posts and add them manually to my Google Calendar into the right media (falls under shared media).
-So, if I run out of ideas or time, I can create re-tweets fairly quickly (no stress there )
+I use those stats to re-publish well-running posts and add them manually to my Google Calendar into the right media (falls under shared media).
+So, if I run out of ideas or time, I can create re-tweets reasonably quickly (no stress there )

-To create nice images with the sayings, I use Pablo by Buffer.
-Its free and quick.
+To create beautiful images with the sayings, I use Pablo by Buffer.
+It’s free and quick.

-For my other images, I created some pre-sized templates for each media in my graphic program.
-It already contains everything important (size, logo, copyright, etc.).
-All I need to do is use a photo as background, add some words (if necessary) and save.
-Takes 2 minutes.
+For my other images, I created some pre-sized templates for each media in my graphics program.
+It already contains everything necessary (size, logo, copyright, etc.).
+All I need to do is use a photo as background, add some words (if needed) and save.
+It takes 2 minutes.

-For my Videos I usually cut out a frame and use it as background.
+For my Videos, I usually cut out a frame and use it as a background.

-However, I am thinking of experimenting with plane colours or simple backgrounds, putting the emphasis on the category name (word) instead of the photo.
-I see this more and more and it would save a lot of money.
+However, I am thinking of experimenting with plain colors or simple backgrounds, putting the emphasis on the category name (word) instead of the photo.
+I see this more and more, and it would save a lot of money.

-The video part is fairly new to me, but is the only platform (YouTube, Patreon, Dashburst) that actually might create some direct income.
+The video part is relatively new to me but is the only platform (YouTube, Patreon, Dashburst) that actually might create some direct income.